rushfrisby/rushfrisby.com/_brush/posts/interfacerpc-20.md

 One thing that is not apparent is that the service and client both handle async methods.

 I hope you find this useful and choose to use it for your next project!
+If you'd like to contribute you can find the source on [GitHub](https://github.com/rushfrisby/InterfaceRpc).